All Episodes

 Well, some are doing it.

-Actually, folks, I think we have to what's happening here, for the if you have the if you have the spotted owl smaller and meeker, and you got the barred owl horning in on its territory, and all of a sudden mating now and then with the spotted owl producing a strange hoot, uh uh uh it sounds like there's rape going on here to us.
+What's happening here, if you have the spotted owl smaller and meeker, and you've got the barred owl horning in on its territory, and all of a sudden mating now and then with the spotted owl producing a strange hoot, it sounds like there's rape going on here to us.

-We have to kill other parts of nature.
+So, bottom line here is to protect nature, we have to kill other parts of nature.

-Um because the barred owl is an interloper.
+Because the barred owl is an interloper.

-Um look at if we weren't around here and weren't noticing this, would there be a problem?
+Look at if we weren't around here and weren't noticing this, would there be a problem?

-All you have here, these bard owls, I'm from the Northeast, I'd get tired of living there too.
+I'd get tired of living there too.

 They're seeking a different climate, want a different lifestyle, cheaper property values out there.

-They're kicking owl butt out there, and so we've got to go out and protect the uh spotted owl.
+They're kicking owl butt out there, and so we've got to go out and protect the spotted owl.

-I'm telling you, these things do not need native old growth, pristine for they've been spotted in in Kmart signs and all over the place.
+They've been spotted in Kmart signs and all over the place.

-This is this is one of the biggest environmentalist wacko hoaxes that come down the pike in I don't know how long.
+This is one of the biggest environmentalist wacko hoaxes that come down the pike in.

 Back in a sec.

-Big news out of uh South Africa.
+Big news out of South Africa.

-I'm I'm sorry, it's not that the being on strike is the problem, it's being at work.
+I'm sorry, it's not that the being on strike is the problem, it's being at work.

 Why haven't our unions thought of this?

-Uh Dean and Destin, Florida.
+Dean in Destin, Florida.

 Welcome to the EIB network, sir.